plone/training/gatsby/buildingsourceplugins.rst

 We will be going a bit in-depth here to understand how they work internally and how to get onto building one.

 Our final goal is to build a GatsbyJS source plugin that can query all the data from a Plone site which has `plone.restapi <https://plonerestapi.readthedocs.io/en/latest/introduction.html>`_ configured.
-Then this can be used to generate a static site from a Plone site, retaining pages, structure and all content.
+Then this can be used to generate a static site from a Plone site, containing pages, structure and all content.

-So firstly let's dive into understanding how to create nodes.
+Let us dive into understanding how to create nodes.

 How It Works